JetBrains/teamcity-messages/README.txt

 or

 python setup.py install
-if you have extracted version or subversion checkout
+if you have extracted version or githib checkout

 Usage
 -----

+unittest: see examples/simple.py for example how to write your own test file which reports messages under TeamCity and prints usual diagnostics without it.

-See examples/simple.py for example how to write your own test file which reports messages under TeamCity and prints usual diagnostics without it.
+unittest: see examples/simple.py for example how to write your own test file which reports messages under TeamCity and prints usual diagnostics without it.

+nose: test status reporting enabled automatically under TeamCity build.

+py.test: run with --teamcity command line option.

 See
 http://www.jetbrains.net/confluence/display/TCD3/Build+Script+Interaction+with+TeamCity